officialxevince-hash/Tiktokbot/README.md

 **"System overloads or crashes"**
 - The bot includes automatic resource management to prevent overload
-- See `RESOURCE_MANAGEMENT.md` for configuration options
+- See "Resource Management" section below for configuration options
 - Lower resource thresholds in `.env` if your system is struggling
 - The bot will automatically wait for resources to become available
+- See "Critical System Crash Fixes" section for details on memory optimizations

 ## Viral Optimization Guide